cnluzon/wigglescout/README.md

 ![r-cmd-check](https://github.com/cnluzon/wigglescout/workflows/r-cmd-check/badge.svg)

-R package to explore and visualize genomics wig and bigWig data based on robust and broadly used R packages such as `rtracklayer` and `GenomicRanges`.
+R package to explore and visualize genomics wig and bigWig data based on robust and broadly used BioConductor R packages such as `rtracklayer`, `GenomicRanges`, among many other great packages (see dependencies in the `DESCRIPTION` file :) ).

 ## Installation